 Sure your dollars are also devalued, albeit more stealthily.
 But you can invest those dollars to hedge against inflation.
 You can’t do the same with your miles.

-The best cash back card out there is the Barclaycard Arrival World Mastercard which earns 2.22% cash back on everything with no foreign exchange fees.
-It also has a sweet 40,000 point signup bonus.
+The Barclaycard Arrival Plus™ World Elite MasterCard® earns 2.11% miles back on everything with no foreign exchange fees.
+It also has a sweet 50,000 point signup bonus.

-You get 2 points per dollar everywhere and a 10% point rebate every time you redeem your points.
+You get 2 miles per dollar everywhere and a 5% point rebate every time you redeem your points.
 People have been changing those points into cold hard cash by booking a refundable travel reservation.
 At that point they redeem their points to get cash for them for it before refunding the travel reservation.
-2.22% cash back is pretty much as good as it gets for cash.
+2.11% back is pretty much as good as it gets for cash.

 If you redeem for an international coach ticket you’ll usually do better with this card than with a mileage card.
 Last-minute coach tickets, short-haul coach tickets, one-way coach tickets, business class tickets, and first class tickets are still much better with real airline miles than with cash.
 But can you really justify burning 280K miles to fly First Class to Israel on a partner airline?
 Business class may be the sweet spot of the future.